FirebirdSQL/oltp-emul/util/oltp-scheduled/1readme.txt

     "FB_daily_build.
 Build: Firebird-4.0.0.2248-ReleaseCandidate1.amd64.tar.gz, part: 1 of 2"
     "FB_daily_build.
 Debug package: Firebird-debuginfo-4.0.0.2248-ReleaseCandidate1.amd64.tar.gz, part: 1 of 13"

-On Windows you must have console executable of 7-Zip in order to do this (see parameter <P7ZCMD>).
+On Windows compression will be done using 7z.exe utility.
+You do not need to install or specify path to it.
 On Linux compression not needed, splitting of package onto volumes is done by OS built-in command.

-Script (oltp-scheduled.*) requires that you preliminarily create ETALONE database which will serve as source for copy to the target DB before oltp-emul launch.
+This scenario (oltp-scheduled.*) requires that you preliminarily create ETALONE database which will serve as source for copy to the target DB before OLTP-EMUL launch.
 Such database must be defined by parameter 'etalon_dbnm' in apropriate oltpNN_config file.
 It is recommended to change mode of this DB to read_only or set its state to full shutdown (script will run all necessary commands to change copy of this DB to normal state before launch OLTP-EMUL).

 At the end stage, script will change directory to <OLTP_HOME_DIR> and launch main test from there.
 Reports will be accumulated in the folder defined by <tmpdir> from oltpNN_config file.